rogerkeays/galador/README.md

   * [Delaware](maps/cities/delaware.jpg?raw=true): a thriving city in the province of Eleinoch surrounded by stunning cliffs.
   * [Elven City](maps/cities/elven-city.jpg?raw=true): a forest city with few constructed dwellings since the elves returned to living in the trees.
   * [Angerthas](maps/cities/angerthas.jpg?raw=true): a city of strategic military importance, being midway between human and elven settlements and protected on one side by The Bottomless Crevasse.
-  * [The Caverns of Estramon](maps/cities/estramon-caverns.pdf?raw=true): the former dwelling of the Snake Men, now occupied by the Lizard Men, which is not a great improvement.
-Deeper in the caverns, other exiles have also found a home, though none dare to venture to the lowest levels where more than a few adventurers have met their end.
+  * [The Caverns of Estramon](maps/cities/estramon-caverns.pdf?raw=true): the former dwelling of the Snake Men, deep below Estramon.
+Now occupied by the Lizard Men, which is not a great improvement.
+Other exiles have also found a home, though none dare to venture to the lowest levels where more than a few adventurers have met their end.

 ## Country Maps

-  * [Galador](maps/countries/galador.1995.jpg?raw=true) ([1994](maps/countries/galador.1994.jpg?raw=true), [1991](maps/countries/galador.1991.jpg?raw=true)): the main continent where most of the action happens.
-Home to many different races in a constant state of struggle.
+  * [Galador](maps/countries/galador.1995.jpg?raw=true): the main continent where most of the action happens.
+Galador houses many different races and peoples in a constant state of struggle.
   * [Imnusa](maps/countries/imnusa.jpg?raw=true): home of the minotaurs, where the weak are quickly weeded out.
-Also a frequent source of problems for the denizens of Galador.
+Also a frequent source of problems for the denizens of Galador due to its proximity and the minotaurs skilled seamanship.
-  * [Jrun](maps/countries/jrun.jpg?raw=true): a cold continent in the south waiting to be explored.
+  * [Jrun](maps/countries/jrun.jpg?raw=true): a cold southern continent waiting to be explored.
-  * [Aldred](maps/countries/aldred.jpg?raw=true): a difficult to reach isolated continent somewhere in the Cold Sea.
-Those who find this place tend to stay, mostly because they can't get back.
+  * [Aldred](maps/countries/aldred.jpg?raw=true): a difficult to reach island somewhere in the Cold Sea.
+Those who find this place tend to stay, mostly usually because they can't get back.
-  * [Axe Island](maps/countries/axe-island.jpg?raw=true): the home of the dwarves, where they sought refuge after the loss of their leader to the humans on their arrival to Galador.
+  * [Axe Island](maps/countries/axe-island.jpg?raw=true): the home of the dwarves, where they sought refuge after the ignominious loss of their leader to the humans on their arrival to Galador.
   * [The World](maps/countries/world.jpg?raw=true): a kender's approximation of the known world.
 May also include figments of the map-maker's imagination.

 ## Characters (PCs)